 - Serve warm or at room temperature.

-- For a milder pepper, choose those that are bright green, plumb, and smooth in texture.
+- For a milder pepper, choose those that are bright green, plump, and smooth in texture.
 These are the younger jalapeños.

-- The ribs and the white pith are what actually holds the heat of the jalapeño.
+- The ribs and the white pith are what actually hold the heat of the jalapeño.
 For a little extra heat, you can leave some of the white pith in when spooning out the insides.

 - For extra heat in your poppers, choose jalapeños that have white lines down the pepper, a little wrinkly and are shriveling just a bit, which all indicates they are older and hotter.

 - You can use whatever cheese with the cream cheese you like.
 I wanted a smoky flavor, so I chose smoked gouda.
 Add some more spiciness by choosing shredded pepper jack.
 A nice all around good choice is always sharp or mild cheddar.

 - When handling the jalapeño peppers, please use gloves.
 They have a fiery burning effect to your skin that can last for several hours.

 - You can cut off the stem if you like.
 But I think it adds some character to the end product, so I left them on.

 - When filling the jalapeño halves with the cheese mixture, make sure you heap it in.

 - Use a whole slice of thick bacon for one jalapeño popper.
 Also chose center-cut bacon because it is a leaner cut and doesn’t shrivel up as much when cooked.